 Resist depriving yourself

 Focus on what you're going to eat rather than what you're not.
-"It sounds indulgent," says Colleen Thompson, R.D., a nutritionist at the University of Connecticut.
+"It sounds indulgent," says Colleen Thompson, R.D., nutritionist.
 "But concentrate on ways to feed yourself now.
 It helps you to stick to healthy eating habits."
-For example, don't skip a nutritious, fiber-rich breakfast, like oatmeal or a half of a whole-wheat bagel with peanut butter.
+For example, don't skip a nutritious, fibre-rich breakfast, like oatmeal or a half of a whole-wheat bagel with peanut butter.
 It can help prevent overeating later.